AlabamaASRL/asset_asrl/doc/tutorials/PhaseGuide.rst

              \end{bmatrix}
     \quad \quad \text{where} \quad \vec{V}_i = [\vec{X}_i,t_i,\vec{U}_i]

-The transcription defect constraints, and segment mesh spacing constraints are formulated automatically by the phase object from these variables, and users should not attempt to formulate them on their own.
+The transcription defect constraints, and segment mesh spacing constraints are formulated automatically by the phase object, and users should not attempt to formulate them on their own.
 Every other constraint and objective must be specified by the user, in terms this discrete representation of the trajectory.
 To simplify this process, and provide an interface that is invariant to the number of segments, :code:`phase` only allows you to write constraints/objective that gather inputs form certain "phase regions" in the total variables vector.
 A complete list of the currently allowed phase regions is listed below and we will discuss how you can use them in the next section.